brentcenci/OnBoarding/README.md

 ![App Screenshot](https://i.imgur.com/L6yJtpV.png)
 ## Usage/Examples

+### Put the file in your project

+Copy the `Onboarding.kt` file into your project.
+That's all you'll need.

 ### Using it in your project

 Create an `OnboardingState` using the `rememberOnboardingState()` function, and pass in the number of screens you will be using.